KauaValim/KauaValim/README.md

-## My github statuses say I'm a beginner, but I can count on this scale to tip.
+## My github statuses say I'm a beginner, but I can guarantee this position will change.

 <br>